SatyrFarm/SatyrFarm.github.io/blog/180829-SmurfSmurf.md

 title: WSU - SMURF SMURF!
 ---

-We are now able to sit back and let others doour Smurf for Smurf!
+We are now able to sit back and let others do our Smurf for Smurf!
 I mean smurf for smurf!

 We now have a NPC Smurf that you can see in action  OpenSimWorld region, I havent personally seen it yet, but i've been told it is a very amusing thing, go check it out!
 The NPC is part of the farm package now.